samimhamza/laravel8_vue3_vue-router_bootstrap5_starter/README.md

 It's a pre-configured project using Laravel 8, Vue 3, vue router and bootstrap 5

-to get it up and run just clone it and enhoy coding :
+to get it up and run, just clone it and enjoy coding :

      git clone https://github.com/samimhamza7/laravel8_vue3_vue-router_bootstrap5_starter.git